Topologically Protected Metastable States in Classical Dynamics: Introduction

-In the beginning of the evolution, we put random seeds to mimic small fluctuations and then quench some parameters in the Hamiltonian to evolve the system.
-As a result, the final configurations of the domain wall will exist with probabilities.
-We have studied the topologies of the domain walls with periodic boundary conditions and Neumann boundary conditions in two and three spatial dimensions, respectively.
-We found that in most cases the final states of the system will have vanishing domain walls, which correspond to the state of lowest free energies.
-In this sense the system is in the stable state.
+In the beginning of the evolution, we randomly fluctuate the system slightly and then quench the Hamiltonian to evolve the system.
+Consequently, the final configurations of domain walls will exist with probabilities.
+We find that in most cases the final states of the system have vanishing domain walls, corresponding to the ground state with lowest free energies.
+In this sense the system is stable thermodynamically.
 However, there are also possibilities that, in both periodic and Neumann boundary conditions, the domain walls will not vanish in the final equilibrium state.
-In the two dimensions with periodic boundary conditions, the background geometry is like a torus $T^2$.
-The non-vanishing domain walls in this case are like rubber bands winding around the torus nontrivially and will remain in this state forever.
-However, from the aspects of thermodynamics, this state is metastable since the free energy is not the lowest.
+In two(three) dimensions with periodic boundary conditions, the background geometry is like a torus $T^2$($T^3$).
+Domain walls in this background have the chance to wind around the torus nontrivially and remain in this state permanently.
+However, from the aspects of thermodynamics, this state is metastable since the free energy is not minimal.
+Interestingly, even with Neumann boundary conditions we can still have non-vanishing domain walls with nontrivial topologies in the final equilibrium state.
+This is similar to the case that a rubber band connects two moving points at opposite sides of a rectangle, while the points can only move along the two sides.
+Consequently, the rubber band will try to drag the moving points and finally arrange them in a straight line perpendicular to both sides (see the following).
 Hence, we realize the topologically protected metastable states in the classical coarsening dynamics.
-Interestingly, even with Neumann boundary conditions we can still have domain walls with nontrivial topologies.
-This is similar to the case that a rubber band connects two moving points at opposite sides of a rectangle, while the points can only move along the sides.
-Then the rubber band will try to pull the moving points and finally arrange them in a straight line perpendicular to the sides.

-As we have stressed, this topologically protected metastable state is indeed stable and will exist permanently.
-In the two sides of the domain wall there are order parameters with different signs, therefore, we can imagine that this kind of state may be used as storage media for computer and information technology industry.
+Since the domain wall separates the antiphase order parameters, i.e., order parameters with opposite signs, we can naturally expect that the topologically protected states may be used as storage media for computer and information technology industry.
 The advantage is that this kind of material is only of classical mechanics rather than quantum mechanics.